 Dynamic duo Meg and Frankie are ruling foodie social media right now, providing marketing, event PR and a whole host of other things to some our best loved bars and restaurants in Bristol.
 Not only are they nailing food, this pair also perform as star spangled DJ's, playing at some of Bristol's biggest venues and events.
 You can't help but drop it like it's hot when you're watching them go.

-Burger chomping, online editor of Foozie, Natalie burst onto the scene a few years back and can now count some of Bristol's biggest movers and shakers in the food scene as friends.
-Running a Bristol food podcast, Stuffed! she loves food, eating or talking about it, it doesn't matter!
+Burger-chomping online editor of Foozie, Natalie burst onto the scene a few years back and can now count some of Bristol's biggest movers and shakers in the food scene among her friends.
+Running a Bristol food podcast called Stuffed!, Natalie loves food, eating and talking about it, and we love her!